Tunis – Palermo

 Ferries to Sicily

-The earliest Tunis Palermo ferry typically departs Tunis at about 03:30 and the last ferry usually leaves at 23:59.
+The Tunis Palermo ferry typically departs from Tunis at around 03:30.

 More routes than anyone else.